 Portable electric heaters for campervans and caravans

 Possibly the cheapest and simplest option (after a hot water bottle and blankets), a portable electric campervan heater will give you instant heat in a compact package.
 You do, of course, need hook-up.

 Simple, cheap and small, there’s nothing like a fan heater for instant warmth when you get back to the van after an autumn walk.

 A fan heater blows out warm air, so there’s some noise.
 Go for one with a decent thermostat, an auto shut-off and as quiet as possible.

-You’ll need to check it’ll fit if your socket is close to the floor or another obstacle, as it needs some space to the side and below.
+You’ll need to check it’ll fit if your socket is close to the floor or another obstacle, as it needs some space below.
+Around £15.

 Sadly, we haven’t been able to find a halogen heater we can wholeheartedly recommend.
 Most are a bit too bulky for small campervans or are cheaply made and unreliable.